 - Exit criteria for the customer.
 How long will they be in the program?

-These programs can play a positive role in your business if well thought-through.
+These programs can positively impact your business if well thought through.

 Final thoughts on your escalation management process

 By following these best practices and tips, you can deliver a great customer escalation management process that will positively impact your business.